Deltares/imod-python/docs/installation.rst

 -----------------------------------------------------------------------------------------------------------------------------------------

 We highly recommend installing packages via conda.
-Conda is a package and environment manager that install packages from a remote repository.
-Pip (acronym for "Pip install packages") can also be used for installing Python packages, but was designed mainly to install pure Python packages, without binary dependencies; trying to ``pip install`` packages with complex depencies is therefore a recipe for frustration and disaster.
+Conda is a package and environment manager that installs packages from a remote repository (which is a remote storage location of software packages).
+Pip (acronym for "Pip install packages") can also be used for installing Python packages, but was designed mainly to install pure Python packages, without binary dependencies;

-Conda does several things, primarily: it provides isolated Python installations (termed environments), it install binary dependencies, and it solves the dependency problem when installing a package.
+trying to ``pip install`` packages with complex depencies is therefore a recipe for frustration and disaster.

+Conda solves the dependency problem when installing a package.
+In case when version requirements cannot be satisfied, one can create in conda a new environment, through which two isolated environment with different package versions exist.

+Some packages cannot be installed by conda, because those packages are not available on the conda channels.
+In that case, install the package via Pip (``pip install {package name}``).

 Find the articles: `Understanding conda and pip
 <https://www.anaconda.com/understanding-conda-and-pip/>`_ and `Conda: Myths